3 years ago

 I do think after everything, that it may have been a dairy intolerance and discomfort that had her waking up.
 We switched Margot to Hipp HA (hypoallergenic) formula, and she stopped throwing up/spitting up within a week!
 I’m trying not to dwell on the fact that this wasn’t caught earlier.
 I thought I had her on the best formula (Hipp Comfort).
 And I wish I had continued to research and push for answers.
 We’re all doing our best when it comes to our babies and don’t know everything.
 If you have a baby going through some of what Margot went through, it’s something to consider.
 Hopefully I can help someone else figure things out faster than we did.

 Work & Blogging

 Over the course of the last month or so, we’ve added 4 full-time hires to The Everygirl/Everymom team.
 We also launched a Mother’s Day collab with one of our favorite brands, although it was a limited run so sadly, the pieces are no longer available.

-I’ve found that when brands want to partner, all those partnerships tend to cram into a 2-4 week period, and my life ends up feeling upside-down.
-Keep in mind I take on very few partnerships and say no a lot, but when something that’s a perfect fit comes along, it’s so hard not to say yes.
+I’ve found that when brands want to partner, all those partnerships tend to cram into a 2-4 week period.
+As a result, my life ends up feeling upside-down.
+Keep in mind that I take on very few partnerships and say no a lot.
+But when something that’s a perfect fit comes along, it’s so hard not to say yes.
 I have been very fortunate and have some amazing partnerships in the works right now.
 The timing is a little crazy with work and the house so I’ve had to do some late-night writing and weekend photo shoots, but i’m lucky to have these opportunities.